Overview

 best execution possible, but this does not require it to solicit competitive bids and does not

 have an obligation to seek the lowest available commission cost.
-The Adviser is not
+The Adviser is not required

-strive for the best price and execution for costs and discounts which are competitive in
+best price and execution for costs and discounts which are competitive in relation to the value

-relation to the value of the transaction, and which comply with Section 28(e) of the
+of the transaction, and which comply with Section 28(e) of the Securities Exchange

-Adviser may pay compensation on a transaction more than the amount of compensation
+compensation on a transaction more than the amount of compensation that another broker or

-that another broker or dealer may charge so long as it is in compliance with Section 28(e),
+dealer may charge so long as it is in compliance with Section 28(e), and the Adviser makes

-and the Adviser makes no warranty or representation regarding compensation paid on
+no warranty or representation regarding compensation paid on transactions.
+In negotiating

-transactions.
-In negotiating mark-ups or mark-downs, the Adviser will consider the
+mark-ups or mark-downs, the Adviser will consider the financial stability and reputation of

-financial stability and reputation of brokerage firms and the brokerage and research
+brokerage firms and the brokerage and research services provided by such brokers, although

-be the sole direct or indirect beneficiary of the research services provided.
-The Adviser has
+the client may not, in any particular instance, be the sole direct or indirect beneficiary of the

-no obligation to deal with any broker or group of brokers in executing transactions in
+research services provided.
+The Adviser has no obligation to deal with any broker or group

 Custodians generally offer a variety of share classes of open-end mutual funds for client